KusionStack/kusionstack.io/docs/reference/cli/kcl/lint.md

 The priority of Lint's configuration is as follows:

 1. the `.kcllint` set in CLI Args
-2. the `.kcllint` under directory of checked `.k` file or checked directory
+2. the `.kcllint` under the directory of checked `.k` file or checked directory
 3. default configuration

 #### .kcllint